Hayter Holdings Limited Our Tax Strategy

-Toro and its subsidiaries, including the UK Group, have a low tolerance to tax risk.
-Transactions undertaken by the UK Group are motivated by business reasons, not tax planning.
-If there are tax implications to such transactions, those implications are thoroughly vetted.
+Toro and its subsidiaries, including the UK Group, have a low tolerance for tax risk.
+Transactions undertaken by the UK Group are motivated by business reasons, and any tax implications to such transactions are thoroughly analyzed and vetted.

 Toro teams with all of its subsidiaries, including UK Group members, to identify, assess, and manage tax risks and account for them appropriately.
 Risk management measures, including controls over compliance systems, are maintained and monitored for their effectiveness.